OpenAPITools/openapi-generator/samples/client/petstore/go-experimental/go-petstore/docs/FormatTest.md

 ### SetBigDecimal

-`func (o *FormatTest) SetBigDecimal(v float64)`
+`func (o *FormatTest) SetBigDecimal(v BigDecimal)`

-SetBigDecimal gets a reference to the given float64 and assigns it to the BigDecimal field.
+SetBigDecimal gets a reference to the given BigDecimal and assigns it to the BigDecimal field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)